wavesplatform/docs.wavesplatform/docs/en/blockchain/block/merkle-root.md

 > If the block is empty, then `transactionsRoot` = hash(0).

-The Waves blockchain uses [BLAKE2b-256](https://en.wikipedia.org/wiki/BLAKE_%28hash_function%29) hashing function.
+Waves blockchain uses [BLAKE2b-256](https://en.wikipedia.org/wiki/BLAKE_%28hash_function%29) hashing function.

 ## Proof of Transaction in Block